kevinplc191924/book_tracker/README.md

 - The `database/` folder is excluded from version control for privacy reasons.
 - A small fake database (`simulated_database/`) is provided to show the structure of the data I used.
-- The file I retrieve data from is synced locally through OneDrive.
 - I created this project to track new additions and calculate statistics on my own data.
 I saw it as a good opportunity to apply ELT principles, which is why I designed this specific solution instead of opting for a simpler approach.

 ---